 I have never used a media monitoring tool (except basic google alerts) before starting to work for Mediatoolkit.
-Although the primary function of media monitoring tool isn’t campaign optimization, you would be surprised in how many creative ways they can be used to boost your performance.
+Although the primary function of a media monitoring tool isn’t campaign optimization, you would be surprised by how many creative ways they can be used to boost your performance.

 1) Using Media Monitoring to research the niche before creating a marketing strategy and campaigns

 This one is great for when just starting out.
 If you are launching a new product or if you are a Marketing Agency, you will love this one.
 We can use media monitoring for market research and gain valuable insights on where to even start.